 And since no one does entryway organization like Ikea, head over there for more inspiration.

-13. Keep Your Nightstand Uncluttered
+Master Bedroom Idea – Keep Your Nightstand Uncluttered

-Limit the belongings you put in your nightstand.
+An important master bedroom idea is to limit the belongings you put in your nightstand.
 I like to think of that space as precious real estate.
 It’s also one of the first places you look at in the morning.
 So, do you want it cluttered with uninspiring, unnecessary things?